opendocsg/slw-judgments-backfill/2008_SGHC_232/report.md

 **Decision**

 23     I accepted the defendant’s arguments.
 I noted further that the defendant’s claim (which included a reduction/loss of rent of $600 per month) may not exceed $10,000.
-Such a small claim did not merit further expenditure of time and costs on the part of the parties nor should the Court of Appeal be troubled over a minor dispute where no serious issues of law were involved ( _Goh Kim Heong and others v AT & J Co Pte Ltd_ [2001] 4 SLR 262).
+Such a small claim did not merit further expenditure of time and costs on the part of the parties nor should the Court of Appeal be troubled over a minor dispute where no serious issues of law were involved ( _Goh Kim Heong and others v AT & J Co Pte Ltd_ <span class="citation">[2001] 4 SLR 262</span>).
 Accordingly, I dismissed the OS with costs to the defendant.

  Copyright © Government of Singapore.